 - Another allergy has developed

-Often times there may be a new sensitivity that develops in some patients.
-At this point a re-evaluation is necessary.
-If nothing can be found then a discussion about stopping the program should occur.
-Please give the program at least one year before deciding if it has worked for you (or your child).
+Often, there may be a new sensitivity that develops in some patients.
+If so, a reevaluation is necessary.
+If nothing can be found, then a discussion about stopping the program should occur.
+Please give the program at least one year before deciding if it has worked for your child.

 Oral immunotherapy may be available soon.
 The FDA has not approved any products for general use.
 However, this form of allergy therapy has been around for a long time, but only recently have well-performed studies shown efficacy.
 These new studies have originated in Europe and there are studies ongoing in the United States.
 The products showing promising results in Europe are not available here in the United States.
 The products being used in studies in the United States are not available for commercial use.
 Current use is confined to research study purposes only.

 There are some new medications that treat asthma caused by allergy.
 These drugs are called anti-IgE.
 IgE stands for immunoglobulin E. IgE antibodies form in response to an allergen.
 The antibodies are made to attack the allergen and are responsible for triggering an allergic reaction.
 The new drugs act to reduce the circulating IgE, which helps prevent an allergic reaction.

 Currently anti-IgE medicine is used for uncontrolled moderate to severe persistent asthma.
 The patient must be older than 12, have evidence of sensitization to a perennial allergen and have a total IgE level within a specific range.